Linux (amd64)

 2. Bootstrap the cluster

-The operator image tag matches the binary version automatically (e.g. ghcr.io/firestoned/bindy:v0.5.0).
-To override: bindy bootstrap --version latest.
+The image tag automatically matches the binary version (e.g. ghcr.io/firestoned/bindy:v0.5.0).
+Override with --version if needed.

 3. Create a BIND9 instance, zone, and record